The Brisbane Writers Workshop showcases professionals who support writers in literary, corporate and government

 If you’d like to contribute as a presenter or a guest speaker, drop us a line at email@example.com

-The director of the Brisbane Writers’ Workshop, Lauren Daniels is a professional writer and editor.
+The director of the Brisbane Writers Workshop, Lauren Daniels is a professional editor, author, speaker and trainer.
 Her poetry, travel writing, essays and articles have been published internationally, commencing with a ‘87 Newport Poetry Contest win in the USA.
-In 2016, the manuscript for her novel, The Serpent’s Wake: A Fairy Tale for the Bitten, shortlisted with The Half the World Global Literati Award with its release slated for May 2018.
+In 2016, the manuscript for her novel, Serpent’s Wake: A Tale for the Bitten, shortlisted with The Half the World Global Literati Award with its release slated for May 2018.

-A freelance editor and the senior consulting editor for Interactive Publications, she is a member of Editors Queensland, serves as a panelist and chair for the The Society of Women Writers Queensland, Sandcliffe Writers Festival, has served the Board for the Erica Bell Foundation, and for over a decade, was an IP Picks literary judge.
+A freelance editor and senior consulting editor for Interactive Publications, she is an accredited member of IPEd., serves as a panelist and chair for the The Society of Women Writers Queensland and Sandcliffe Writers Festival, has served the Board for the Erica Bell Foundation, and for over a decade, was an IP Picks literary judge.
 She was a Youth Arts Queensland mentor and taught writing courses at The University of Queensland, TAFE and the Tasmanian Writers Centre.
-She is a member of the US National Writers Union, the Queensland Writers Centre and the Tasmanian Writers Centre.
-Contact her at email@example.com or firstname.lastname@example.org
+She is a member of the US National Writers Union and the Queensland Writers Centre.
+Contact her at firstname.lastname@example.org or email@example.com